-Many organizations try to communicate to your audience everyday.
+Many organizations try to communicate with their audience every day (design tests this!).
 A ton of messages!
 This noise causes people to choose whether to engage with content or simply ignore it because it doesn’t interest them.
 And all of this is done very quickly.

 - Is it clearly your brand?
 Your church should have a graphic standard that it follows.
 Without seeing your logo on it, people should know it’s from you.
 Be consistent with your use of design, colors, and fonts.
 If they attend your church they should like your branding and be attracted to it!

-- Is there priority to the communication?
+- Is there a priority to the communication strategy?
 When people look at your design, there should be a clear primary element, that leads to the secondary, and then to your tertiary elements.
-Usually a headline is the first thing you want people to see or maybe it’s the picture.
+Usually, a headline is the first thing you want people to see, or maybe it’s the picture.
 Just never have competing elements!
-Know the clear 1, 2, 3 of the design and eliminate competition by better sizing, colors, or placement.
+Know the clear 1, 2, and 3 of the design and eliminate competition by better sizing, colors, or placement.

 - Is it calm?
 If everything is competing on the page or there are too many elements, your material will not feel welcoming.
 Simplify, flatten, and align elements in order to calm your design.
 More people will spend more time on a calm communication piece!
 This should be your goal!

 - Does the visual add to the story or extend it?
 Hopefully, you’re using photos or illustrations since they attract the eye.
 But make sure they aren’t too busy and that it’s clear why the visual is used with the rest of the content.
 Even better?
 Have the visual extend the content so that you don’t have to say as much in words.
 Remember, a good image is worth 1,000 words.

 - Is the content edited?
 Too much content will kill a design and most people will resist reading it all.
 When someone believes there’s too much, they’ll choose to ignore the entire message or scan across it for some understanding.
 What’s better?
 You do the editing.
 Remove redundancy and every unnecessary word.
 Think bullet points rather than paragraphs!